cyrraz/plothist/docs/basics/variable_registry.rst

 .. _basics-variable_manager-label:

 ================
-Variable manager
+Variable registry
 ================

-How to use the variable manager
+How to use the variable registry
 ===============================

-If you have multiple variable to plot, you can use the variable manager, defined with the variable keys from your dataset:
+If you have multiple variable to plot, you can use the variable registry, defined with the variable keys from your dataset:

 .. code-block:: python